xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 ### Discussion

 `FromAsync` has a downright confusing number of overloads!
 As a general rule, it's best to call `FromAsync`, as in the example.
-First, pass the BeginOperation method (without calling it), then pass the EndOperation method (without calling it).
-Next, pass all arguments that BeginOperation takes except for the last AsyncCallback and object arguments.
+First, pass the `BeginOperation` method (without calling it), then pass the `EndOperation` method (without calling it).
+Next, pass all arguments that `BeginOperation` takes except for the last `AsyncCallback` and object arguments.
 Finally, pass null.

-In particular, do not call the BeginOperation method before calling `FromAsync`.
-You can call `FromAsync`, passing the `IAsyncOperation` that you get from BeginOperation, but if you call it that way, `FromAsync` is forced to use a less efficient implementation.
+In particular, do not call the `BeginOperation` method before calling `FromAsync`.
+You can call `FromAsync`, passing the `IAsyncOperation` that you get from `BeginOperation`, but if you call it that way, `FromAsync` is forced to use a less efficient implementation.

 You might be wondering why the recommended pattern always passes a null at the end. `FromAsync` was introduced along with the `Task` type in .NET 4.0, before async was around.
 At the time, it was common to use state objects in asynchronous callbacks, and the `Task` type supports this via its `AsyncState` member.
 In the new async pattern, state objects are no longer necessary, so it's normal to always pass null for the state parameter.
 These days, state is only used to avoid a closure instance when optimizing memory usage.